The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 We search solutions such as $x = A \sin \omega t$ and $y = B \sin \omega t$, which we introduce in the equations of motion \ref{cla1}.
 The resulting determinant of the system of equations is:

 The stability requirement for the system demands for the determinant of this equation to be zero

 The discriminant of eq. (\ref{cla36}) can be cast as

-As it is well known a liniar homogeneous system of equations admits nonzero solutions only if the determinant associated to the system is zero.
+As it is well known a linear homogeneous system of equations admits nonzero solutions only if the determinant associated to the system is zero.
 Hence, the solution of eq. (\ref{cla36}) can be expressed as:

 A solution for this system would be